Project Chanology: Tom Cruise video

-On January 14, 2008, a video produced by the Church of Scientology featuring an interview with Tom Cruise was posted on YouTube.
-In the video, music from Cruise's Mission: Impossible films play in the background, and Cruise makes various statements, including saying that Scientologists are the only people who can help after a car accident and that Scientologists are the authority on getting addicts off drugs.
+On January 14, 2008, a video produced by the Church of Scientology featuring an interview with the actor Tom Cruise was posted on YouTube.
+In the video, music from Cruise's Mission: Impossible films plays in the background, and Cruise makes various statements, including saying that Scientologists are the only people who can help after a car accident and that Scientologists are the authority on getting addicts off drugs.
 According to The Times, Cruise can be seen in the video "extolling the virtues of Scientology".
-Australian newspaper The Daily Telegraph characterized Cruise as "manic-looking" during the interview, "gush[ing] about his love for Scientology".
+The Australian newspaper The Daily Telegraph characterized Cruise as "manic-looking", "gush[ing] about his love for Scientology".

-The Church of Scientology asserted that the video material that had been leaked to YouTube and other websites was "pirated and edited" and taken from a three-hour video produced for members of Scientology.
+The Church of Scientology asserted that the video material was "pirated and edited" and taken from a three-hour video produced for members of Scientology.
 YouTube removed the Cruise video from their site under threat of litigation.
-The web site Gawker.com did not take down their copy of the Tom Cruise video, and other sites have posted the entire video.
-Lawyers for the Church of Scientology sent a letter to Gawker.com requesting the removal of the video, but Nick Denton of Gawker.com stated: "It's newsworthy and we will not be removing it."
+The website Gawker did not take down their copy of the Tom Cruise video, and other sites have posted the entire video.
+Lawyers for the Church of Scientology wrote to Gawker requesting the removal of the video, but Nick Denton of Gawker stated: "It's newsworthy and we will not be removing it."